hlc1209/ecem202a_project/docs/report.md

 Demo Video for Fast Mode:
 Demo Video for Slow Mode:

-For evaluations, the system is tested with 2 3.7V LiPo battery as the power source shown in figure 4 below.
+For evaluations, the system is tested with 2 3.7V LiPo battery as the power source shown in the figure below.
 Then, the recognition latency and recognition accuracy are tested.
 The recognition accuracy is tested under fast mode and slow mode separately.
 In the test for slow mode, we count the trial as success if the written character shows up as 1 of the 3 selections on the left panel.
 In the test for fast mode, when calculating accuracy, only if the highest scoring character in the output matches the input is considered successful.
 In testing for accuracy, we handwrite each character (0 to 9, a to z, and A to Z) for 5 times and calculate the average accuracy over all characters.
 The accuracy for fast mode is 80.6% and the accuracy for slow mode is 95.4%.

 Refer to the following excel files for detailed testing results: